vtexdocs/dev-portal-content/docs/guides/Getting-Started/orders-overview.md

 ## Understanding order flow types

-The order flow describes the status, options, and actions throughout the life cycle of an order.
+The order flow describes the status, possible flows, and actions throughout the life cycle of an order.
 On VTEX, there are four [order flow types](https://help.vtex.com/en/tutorial/order-flow-and-status--tutorials_196):

 ### Marketplace flow

-The order flow is only visible to the store responsible for the sale.
+The marketplace order flow is only visible to the store responsible for the sale.

 ![marketplace_flow](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/orders-overview-0.jpg)

 ### Seller flow

-The order flow is only visible to the store responsible for handling the order.
+The seller order flow is only visible to the store responsible for handling the order.

 ![seller_flow](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/orders-overview-1.png)

 ### Complete flow

-The order flow is only visible to the store responsible for the sale and delivery.
+The complete order flow is only visible to the store responsible for the sale and delivery.
 In this case, the store acts both as seller and marketplace.

 ![complete_flow](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/orders-overview-2.png)

 ### Chain flow

-The order flow is visible to the store acting as an intermediary between the marketplace and the seller.
+The chain order flow is visible to the store acting as an intermediary between the marketplace and the seller.
 This flow is similar to the marketplace flow.
 However, the payment is only made to the marketplace, not to the store that acts as a chain.
-This flow is followed in [Multilevel Omnichannel Inventory](https://developers.vtex.com/docs/guides/multilevel-omnichannel-inventory) sales cases.
+This flow is followed in [Multilevel Omnichannel Inventory](https://developers.vtex.com/docs/guides/multilevel-omnichannel-inventory) sales situations.

 ![chain_flow](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/orders-overview-3.png)